Copenhagen Oslo with the Crown Ferry - TravelWorldOnline

 A Visit to the Nightclub

-If you are looking for livelier entertainment for the evening, you can visit the night club, where live bands provide entertainment.
-And the disco on board is popular for celebrating the night away.
-Those of you who want to be pampered can relax in the bubble room, the wellness area, in the jacuzzi or relax with a massage.
-There is also a casino on the "Pearl" that differs from the slot machines usually found on ferries.
-Things are nobler here and you can get rid of your money in a well-kept environment.
+Those looking for more lively entertainment in the evening can visit the nightclub, where live bands provide entertainment.
+The onboard disco is a popular place to party the night away.
+Those looking to be pampered can relax in the Bubble Room, the wellness area, the Jacuzzi, or unwind with a massage.
+The "Pearl" also has a casino, which is different from the slot machines typically found on ferries.
+Things are more upscale here, and you can lose your money in a sophisticated environment.

 The ferries from DFDS have surprised us with their elegant features and an on-board entertainment program that is impressive.
 So a ferry trip with a stay at the start and end of the route becomes an interesting mini cruise that promises relaxation.
 We parked our car for three days at the DFDS terminal in Copenhagen and spent two pleasant nights on the crossing and one extra night in Oslo.